Things you didn’t know are illegal in Winston-Salem

 Rule 10: Noisy dogs

 Any person living within incorporated city limits with one or more dogs who habitually bark, howl, or whine for at least 15 minutes may be fined up to $500.
-That applies in cases where the noise is of serious annoyance for neighbors and interferes with their personal enjoyment on their premises.
+That applies in cases where the noise is of serious annoyance to neighbors and interferes with their personal enjoyment on their premises.
 (Sec.
 6-9)

 Here’s how to report a code violation: